 The loss rates are estimated based on historical observed default rates over the expected life of the debtors and are adjusted for forward-looking information that is available without undue cost or effort.
-Details of impairment assessment of trade and other receivables for the year ended 31 March 2020 are set out in Note 29.3.
+Details of impairment assessment of trade and other receivables for the years ended 31 March 2021 and 2020 are set out in Note 29.3.